-The internship course provides students in the Master of Counselling program with a context to gain professional counselling experience and receive clinical supervision.
-The internship course includes a combination of counselling and supervision hours in a clinical setting, along with seminars and assignments within the classroom setting.
+The internship course provides students in the Master of Arts in Marriage and Family Therapy program with a context to gain professional counselling experience and receive clinical supervision.
+It includes a combination of counselling and supervision hours in a clinical setting, along with bimonthly seminars and assignments within the classroom.

-The counselling internship is a 300-hour internship.
-Within the required 300-hours, students must provide a minimum of 150-hours of direct counselling and 30-hours of supervision from a qualified supervisor.
-The remaining 120 hours are typically comprised of case planning, documentation, training, bi-monthly seminars and other various internship-related tasks.
+The counselling internship is 600 hours long.
+Within the required 600 hours, students must provide a minimum of 300 hours of direct counselling and 60 hours of supervision from a qualified supervisor.
+The remaining 240 hours are typically comprised of case planning, documentation, training, and other various internship-related tasks

 Prerequisites: To register for the Internship, students must have completed Practicum I and II with a final mark no lower than a 'B' in both and have approval from the Counselling Department Head.
-Also, the internship venue, clinical supervisor, and site supervisor must be approved by the Internship Coordinator prior to registering for CO 801.
+Also, the internship venue, clinical supervisor, and site supervisor must be approved by the Internship Coordinator prior to registering for CO 800.
 Students must begin their internship within 24 months of completing Practicum II.
 If they do not, they will be required to audit either Practicum I or Practicum II, as well as CO 703 or CO 705, at the discretion of the department head, based on the unique needs of the student and changing professional requirements.